Rapptz/discord.py/docs/api.rst

     Called when a :class:`Message` receives an update event.
 If the message is not found in the internal message cache, then these events will not be called.
-    This happens if the message is too old or the client is participating in high traffic guilds.
-To fix this, increase the ``max_messages`` option of :class:`Client`.
+    Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.

+    If this occurs increase the :attr:`Client.max_messages` attribute.

     The following non-exhaustive cases trigger this event: